sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 I’m not mentioning sending a real network request to a real API as an option here, because it’s slow and fragile.
 Every network problem or change of the data, returned by the API, may break our tests.
 Also, we’ll need to have the right data for all test cases — hard to achieve with a real API or a database.

-Let’s look at some of the methos in more detail.
+Let’s look at some of the methods in more detail.

 **Dependency injection** is when we pass a dependency as a function parameter or a component prop, instead of hardcoding it inside a module.
 This allows us to pass another implementation in a test.
 Use default function parameters or default component props to define the default implementation, one that should be used in non-test code.
 That way we don’t have to pass the dependency every time we use a function or a component: